solidjs/solid/README.md

 > npm install solid-js babel-preset-solid
 ```

-## Solid Rendering

-Solid's rendering is done by the [DOM Expressions](https://github.com/ryansolid/dom-expressions) library.
-This library provides a generic optimized runtime for fine grained libraries like Solid with the opportunity to use a number of different Rendering APIs.
-The best option is to use JSX pre-compilation with [Babel Plugin JSX DOM Expressions](https://github.com/ryansolid/dom-expressions/tree/master/packages/babel-plugin-jsx-dom-expressions) to give the smallest code size, cleanest syntax, and most performant code.
-The compiler converts JSX to native DOM element instructions and wraps dynamic expressions in reactive computations.

 The easiest way to get setup is add `babel-preset-solid` to your .babelrc, or babel config for webpack, or rollup:

 ```js